How Long Does Botox Take to Work?

 Dr. Ran Y. Rubinstein is a double-board-certified plastic surgeon who has specialized in facial procedures for over two decades.
 His expertise in injectables, including Botox, has made him a national leader in the field.
 In addition to performing these treatments, he also trains other physicians on advanced Botox techniques.
 If you’re considering Botox, trust a true expert.
 Call us at (201) 391-1135 to schedule your consultation today!

-Questions About Botox Duration
+Frequently Asked Questions About Botox Duration

 Why Does Botox Take Time to Work?